-NEWS: New novel in editing as of September 29th, 2020.
+NEWS: New contemporary fiction novel releasing June22nd, 2021.
 The Blind Affect.

-Blind Affect: to have no knowledge of the effect your action(s) had on a person, place, thing or event.
+Blind Affect: to have no knowledge of the impact your action(s) had on a person, place, thing or event.

 Had I considered becoming an author?
 Early on, yes.
 I wrote and bound my own books with needle and thread, glue and staples as a child.
 I’d always written in those days, often pairing with it my love of visual arts by illustrating each book.
 I created my own superhero universe and made dozens of comic books.
 Then, the writing took a backseat as I decided to focus on the visual arts.